peaBerberian/paul-envs.sh/README.md

 I often have to switch between projects at work.

-Some of those projects are very fast-moving JS projects with a lot of dependencies churning, moving at a pace where I cannot guarantee my trust in everything that's going on (that their updates or dependencies work well on my system, that they have a limited impact on it and not break anything else etc.).
+Some of those projects are very fast-moving JS projects with a lot of dependencies churning, and new tools being added very frequently.
+Some of those update system files (e.g. the `mkcert` tool) without my explicit agreement.

-Most of those developers also have very similar environments between each other, which is sadly not close to mine, so I encounter a lot of issues (mostly linked to their bash scripts and such) that they never encounter.
+Moreover, most of those developers also have very similar environments between each other, which is sadly not close to mine, so I encounter a lot of issues that they never encounter.
+As those are huge projects and not my main focus, the right action which would be to just fix those issues is very time-consuming.

-I thus decided to rely on a simple minimal container, adding my current developing tools to it, and do development and scripting on it when working on their project.
+I thus decided to rely on a container for developing on those projects to protect my own system from unwanted changes and to provide a more "barebone" and popular environment (ubuntu LTS, adding only my current developing tools to it).
-As my setup is only terminal-based (neovim, CLI tools), this can be done relatively easily.
+As my setup is only terminal-based (neovim, CLI tools), this can be done easily.

 At first I was just relying on `systemd-nspawn`, as this is a tool that I knew.
-But by using it for this, I thought that having a base with an ephemeral "overlay" and a mounted "volume" from the host for the source code was the most flexible solution for my setup, so I ended up with a more complex `Dockerfile` and `compose.yaml` file instead and I now rely on a software compatible to those.
+But by using it for this, I thought that having a base with an ephemeral "overlay" and a few mounted "volumes" from the host (for the source code, caches and some minimal controlled state such as shell history) was the most flexible solution for my setup, so I ended up with a more complex `Dockerfile` and `compose.yaml` file instead and I now rely on a software compatible to those.